-• M. LEAVE RECORDS
+K.LEAVE RECORDS

 Records of leave balance and leave requests will be maintained by the Human Resources Department Records Division.
-Leave requests must be submitted on approved forms or through the City's Time and Attendance tracking program.
-Employees may be subject to disciplinary actions for undocumented absence requests.
+Leave requests must be submitted on approved forms or through the City's Human Resources Information System (Oracle) Employees may be subject to disciplinary actions for undocumented absence requests.

-Back to

-Table of Contents

-Top of Section V
+Table of Contents Top of Section V